Dingo (band): Beginnings

+Success years

+In January 1984 Dingo's song Sinä ja minä appeared on the Levyraati game show which it also ended up winning.
+The band's debut album Nimeni on Dingo was published in April 1984 and remained among the most sold albums in Finland for the whole year.
+Pave Maijanen was selected as the band's producer.
+An alternative to him would have been Jimi Sumén but Neumann ended up choosing Maijanen over him.
+Maijanen's role in Dingo's career has been said to have been so significant that he has even been called "the sixth Dingo".

+In the 1980s Dingo became also known for Neumann's make-up and colourful outfits.
+Dingo's style of dressing was mainly influenced by the earlier band Hanoi Rocks.
+The make-up and colourful outfits the band wore also caused opposition to the band among some circles.
+The band had to endure shout-outs and name calling.

 Dingo's success brought them a lot of fans.
-In the public, Dingo became known as a band for teenage girls, who screamed and cried of happiness seeing their idols live.
-The blonde frontman Neumann was especially idolized tremendously, causing controversy in the rock circles.
+Dingo gained a reputation for being idolized by many teenagers.
+The blonde frontman Neumann was especially idolized, causing controversy in the rock circles.

 After Eve left the band and replaced by Pepe at the end of 1984, the new single "Autiotalo" was released.
 The single climbed to the number one position on every chart and the band reached even greater fame.
 Dingo was no longer considered to be a band for teenage girls only, and they found fame among older people, including the teenagers' parents.

+1985 was Dingo's most successful year.
+In February 1985 the band was doing a photoshoot for their next album Kerjäläisten valtakunta in Agadir, Morocco.
+In the next month the album rose to the top spot in Finnish album ranking lists.

-By the time their next album Kerjäläisten valtakunta was published in 1985, the number of pre-orders reached the amount of a Finnish gold record (over 50 000 copies).
+By the time the album Kerjäläisten valtakunta was published, the number of pre-orders reached the amount of a Finnish gold record (over 50 000 copies).
 The album remained as a number one for three to four months and in the end sold around 190 000 copies.
-Every song on the album became a hit, especially the single "Kirjoitan".
+Every song on the album became a hit, especially the single Kirjoitan.
 It can be said that Dingo became an all time number one in all aspects: fame, hysteria, sales, media value and the impact on Finnish rock music at the time.
 They influenced several different Finnish bands and musicians such as Pyhät Nuket (the hit Enkelit sulkivat silmänsä), SIG and Pave Maijanen.
+Kerjäläisten valtakunta still remains the fourth-most sold Finnish album of all time.

+The band's huge popularity also influenced the band's income.
+Dingo's average gig compensation was 30 thousand Finnish markka per gig, which was three times as high as that of other Finnish rock bands.
+On Midsummer in 1985 Dingo earned 130 thousand markka for one single gig, which was an unprecedented amount of money for a domestic artist in Finland at the time.